 Contact our corporate or local offices directly.

 Altium Designer supports the Subversion (SVN) and Git version control systems (VCS).
 Because it has internal support for these systems, it provides access to the common SVN/Git file handling commands such as Commit, Update, etc within Altium Designer, along with additional Subversion capabilities such as the ability to create a SVN repository.
-This integrates with the schematic and PCB comparison features, making it easy to quickly compare and identify differences between two revisions of a schematic or PCB document, and for PCB designs, resolving concurrent revision conflicts using the Altium Designer Collaboration capabilities.
+This integrates with the schematic and PCB comparison features, making it easy to quickly compare and identify differences between two revisions of a schematic or PCB document, and for PCB designs, resolving concurrent revision conflicts.

 ► See Version Control and Design Repositories for an overview of Version Control and its implementation in Altium Designer.

-There are a few preliminarily steps that need to be completed before using Version Control for design projects.
+There are a few preliminary steps that need to be completed before using Version Control for design projects.
 In essence, these are:

 ► See VCS Repositories for more information on creating and connecting to SVN repositories.